COVID-19: The latest Government restrictions, Award changes and clarification of Queensland’s border controls

 - Hotels, hostels, bed and breakfasts, campsites, caravan parks and boarding houses – restrictions will be decided by each state (excluding permanent residents and workers).
 The Queensland Government has just announced that Queensland Camp Sites will be closed from 26 March 2020.
 The announcement states that “All campgrounds in national parks, state forests and state managed recreation and protected areas will be closed…”.

 The above restrictions are in addition to the social distancing restrictions already in place.
-See the Prime Minister’s media release here for a summary of all of the current restrictions.

 The closures and restrictions will have a significant effect on many employers and employees and may result in employees being stood down or having their employment terminated due to their position being redundant.
 The legal issues in relation to stand downs, redundancies, leave entitlements, WH&S and other surrounding workplace issues are complex and need to be considered on a case by case basis.
 We strongly recommend that employers get legal advice from Aitken Legal’s employment lawyers before taking any action.